Oyster Mignonette Sauce

 Pea Crabs!

 While shucking, I was startled to find something extra and it wasn’t a pearl.
 There were pea-sized crabs tucked inside two of the oysters.
 Technically they’re parasites that feed off the same plankton that nourish the oyster.
 I had never seen one before, but the NYC Oyster Bar claims to find as many as 1,000 on a busy day.
-Their shuckers are trained to remove them and that explains why they were a mystery because almost all restaurants do the same.
+Their shuckers are trained to remove them and that explains why they were a mystery because all restaurants do the same.
 If you are wondering, mine were quite tasty, like any crab, with a slightly sweet and briny flavor!

 • Author: TJ